Aquafina-water-bottle/jp-mining-note/docs/docs/faq.md

 ## What is the point of the `PASilence` field?
 This is a hack to not play the sentence audio on the front side, even if you set-up your Anki client to do so.
+With this field filled correctly, the play sentence audio button will appear at the front, and will not be autoplayed.

-Removing this field will affect cards where you test pitch accent, i.e. with `PAShowInfo` filled.
+Leaving this field empty will affect cards where you test pitch accent, i.e. with `PAShowInfo` filled.
+In particular, this will cause Anki to autoplay the sentence audio on the front side of cards that test pitch accent, which is undesirable.

 ---